 Averra Developments’ Dunbar Project was a residential home build that had an interesting start.

-As you’ve likely seen, new homes are regularly being built to satisfy demand in the market.
+New homes are regularly being built to satisfy demand in the market.
 Older homes are regularly being demolished to make way for new homes with improved design, function and with energy efficiency in mind.

 Our Dunbar project had a beautiful cira-1915 character home on it.
 It’s interior was all first-cut fir, with wide planks with no knots.
 The house was in great shape, considering its age.
 It was deemed to have significant heritage merit by the City of Vancouver (COV) and was on the Heritage “B” Registry.

 During extensive pre-construction meetings with Development and Heritage Planners of the COV it was confirmed that the house could be demolished as plans satisfied outright use under the applicable City of Vancouver Zoning Bylaw (in this case RS-5).

 Our team has a passion and experience retaining old homes whenever possible, as we did with our La Tessa project, thus the team wanted to explore options to retain the beautiful home.

 Unfortunately, research deemed it cost prohibitive to transform the existing home as we did with La Tessa.

 - raise the house enough to build a new foundation

 - new roof and extended dormers for increased living space upstairs